j-hoscilowic/zurek-stegano/README.md

 ### Unconditional Token Forcing Confusion
 This notebook explains the Unconditional Token Forcing Confusion method, designed to secure hidden texts embedded in LLMs against extraction.

+### Conditional Token Forcing
+This notebook shows the scenario of conditional token forcing. "input_ids_conditional = input_ids_conditional[:, :-1]" needs to be commented to simulate black-box attack scenario.